Buying your first home is an exciting (and nerve wracking) time. You’re finally ready to put down roots and you’re committing to it in a big way.

-If you put 20% down on a home, you won’t have to buy mortgage default insurance or Private Mortgage Insurance, and that stuff can cost 3.1% of the price of your home (that’s $10,540 if your house costs $350,000 and you put down 10%).
+If you put 20% down on a home, you won’t have to buy mortgage default insurance or Private Mortgage Insurance (at least in Canada), and that stuff can cost 3.1% of the price of your home (that’s $10,540 if your house costs $350,000 and you put down 10%).

 5. Say No to Big Condo or HOA Fees

 If you’re considering buying a townhome or condo, take time to calculate how much your monthly fees will be when combined with mortgage payments.
 Ask yourself if it’s still affordable for you.